 Symptoms I Treat

-I work with individual adults and adolescents dealing with anxiety, obsessive compulsive disorders (OCD), depression, anger, grief, self-doubt, relationships, and other unresolved issues.
+I work with individual adults and adolescents dealing with serious anxiety disorders and obsessive-compulsive disorders (OCD) often with co-occurring depression, anger, grief, self-doubt, relationships, and other unresolved issues.

 Therapeutic Methodologies

 In understanding that our issues and circumstances are unique and sometimes complicated, I use a variety of integrated therapeutic methodologies.
-I may use an integrated approach of cognitive behavioral therapy (CBT), exposure response prevention (ERP), acceptance commitment therapy (ACT), Rogerian, solution focused therapy (SFT), family systems, and mindfulness in helping my clients feel better about themselves and their condition.
+I may use an integrated approach of cognitive behavioral therapy (CBT), exposure response prevention (ERP), acceptance commitment therapy (ACT), rumination focused exposure response prevention (RF-ERP), Rogerian, solution-focused therapy (SFT), family systems, and mindfulness in helping my clients reach their goals.

 Anxiety